apache/rocketmq-site/_posts/2020-05-30-release-notes-4.7.1.md

 </li>
 <li>[<a href='https://github.com/apache/rocketmq/issues/1992'>ISSUE-1992</a>] -  Optimize the log output in Broker2Client class.
 </li>
-<li>[<a href='https://github.com/apache/rocketmq/issues/1988'>ISSUE-1988</a>] -  Fix the issue that can not update messageDelay property correctly with updateBrokerConfig command.
+<li>[<a href='https://github.com/apache/rocketmq/issues/1988'>ISSUE-1988</a>] -  Fix the issue that update messageDelay property incorrectly with updateBrokerConfig command.
 </li>
-<li>[<a href='https://github.com/apache/rocketmq/issues/1978'>ISSUE-1978</a>] -  Fix issue that getBornHostString method may throw null pointer exception.
+<li>[<a href='https://github.com/apache/rocketmq/issues/1978'>ISSUE-1978</a>] -  Fix the issue that getBornHostString method may throw null pointer exception.
 </li>
 <li>[<a href='https://github.com/apache/rocketmq/issues/1976'>ISSUE-1976</a>] -  Improve the security of the system topic operation.
 </li>